-Feast your eyes on the epic of epic oreos - almond butter marshmallow oreo cookies.
-A melted marshmallow and spoonful of almond butter sandwiched in between two gluten-free chocolate cookies.
+Feast your eyes on the epic of epic oreos - almond butter marshmallow gluten free oreo cookies!
+A melted marshmallow and spoonful of almond butter sandwiched in between two gluten free oreo cookies.
 If you like smothering peanut butter on your oreos then you're going to love these!

 Okay guys, if this isn't the most fully loaded oreo you've ever come across then I don't know what is.
 We're talking fluffy marshmallow and silky smooth almond butter filling.
 They're also a breeze to make.
 Kinda a blessing and a curse if you ask me...